Overpass (Marc Johnson album): Background

-This is his first album in some 10 years.
-Overpass is a rare bass-only album; it contains eight compositions recorded in Säo Paulo, Brazil during 2018.
-Five tracks are originals; three tracks are covers, which Johnson selected with great care: Miles Davis’ "Nardis" and Alex North’s "Love Theme from Spartacus" were staples of the Bill Evans’ repertoire.
+Overpass was his first album in about 10 years.
+It is a rare bass-only album; it contains eight compositions recorded in Säo Paulo, Brazil during 2018.
+Five tracks are originals; three tracks are covers: Miles Davis’ "Nardis" and Alex North's "Love Theme from Spartacus" were staples of the Bill Evans’ repertoire.
 Johnson and his wife Eliane Elias produced the record.

 Johnson said that several things led him to record this album, commenting, " I’ve been experimenting with different ways of playing alone with the bass to make music and came up with a couple of different meditative-type, pattern-oriented concepts.
 That started the idea of doing a whole record like that some time.
 I’ve been experimenting with that and throwing them on different album projects for different people, like with John Abercrombie.
 There are some moments in a track here or there, where I dive into something like that, but I had never tried to do a whole piece from start to finish with just that being the impetus of thing."